-Rowena has 28 years of experience as a practising lawyer in Victoria, 18 years experience in public sector governance, over ten years experience in senior executive management with a public university, and 18 years of community service to education.
+Rowena has 28 years of experience as a practicing lawyer in Victoria; 18 years experience in public sector governance; over 10 years experience in senior executive management with a public university; and 18 years of community service to education.

-She was formerly the Senior Deputy Vice-Chancellor, University of Ballarat/Federation University Australia, and has previously served as a director on a number of Boards.
+She was formerly the Senior Deputy Vice-Chancellor, University of Ballarat/Federation University Australia, and has previously served as a Director on a number of Boards.

-She has been the Principal, Rowena Coutts Management Consulting since 2014.
+She is the Principal, Rowena Coutts Management Consulting, since 2014.

 From 2014 and continuing, Rowena has consulted to higher education institutions providing governance, legal and policy advice.
-She has been a Member of the Board, Ballarat Health Services since December 2013.
+She has been a Member of Board, Ballarat Health Services since December 2013.

 She is the Chair- Finance Committee, Committee member of Executive and HR Committee and Audit and Risk Committee.
-She has also been a Partner, Maiden Hill Partnership (primary producers), since 1989.
+She has also been a Partner, Maiden Hill Partnership (primary producers) since 1989.